Conrad Totman: Early life

 Totman was born in Conway, Massachusetts.
-He did his undergraduate studies at the and subsequently earned a in East Asian history at Harvard University in 1964.
+He did his undergraduate studies at the University of Massachusetts Amherst and subsequently earned a Doctorate in East Asian history at Harvard University in 1964.
 He enlisted in the army in 1953.
 He served with the 8th Preventive Medicine Control Detachment in South Korea arriving 5 June 1954, just after the Korean War.

 Career

-Totman taught Japanese history at the University of California at Santa Barbara, at Northwestern University, and Yale.
-He retired from Yale in 1997.
+Totman taught Japanese history at the University of California at Santa Barbara where he later on took on a job making multiple millions, at Northwestern University, and Yale.
+He retired from Yale in 1998.

 Select works

 Totman's published writings encompass 39 works in 145 publications in 4 languages and 7,885 library holdings.